X

 Question from Brad

 Hi guys, awesome podcast!
 Very informative.
 My wife and myself are in a bit of a unique position, we currently have a house on the family farm we pay minimal rent for.
 We recently bought our first home, which we are living in due to the First Home Buyers scheme, and will turn into our investment in February; my question is how long until we buy our next property?
 How much should we look at spending?
-How do you set up the next investment, as in interest only or principle and interest?
+How do you set up the next investment, as in interest only or principal and interest?

 Question from Stephen

 Hi.
-Just in relation to The Property Couch Facebook Page I was just wondering what makes a cash flow property if you could explain.
+Just in relation to The Property Couch Facebook page I was just wondering what makes a cash flow property if you could explain.
 Thanks all.
 Totally addicted to the podcast.

 Question from Scott

-G’Day property gurus, LOVE your work.
-For the case that we are holding multiple investment grade properties, have a strong cash buffer, and they are cashflow positive but not enough to fully live off.
-Is a hold strategy and living off the capital growth a possible retirement strategy?
+G’day property gurus, LOVE your work.
+For the case that we are holding multiple investment grade properties, have a strong cash buffer, and they are cashflow positive but not enough to fully live off…is a hold strategy and living off the capital growth a possible retirement strategy?
 Of course, it’s important that they are growing at a faster rate than our living expenses, but can this strategy work long term in retirement?

 The big pro for me is that it maximises the value of the inheritance which we’ll leave the kids.
 What are the watch outs for this strategy?
 Keep up the great work, and Go Pies.
-Scott

 Question from Sara